Pitmaster BBQ Catering in Stokes Crossing, Georgia

 When the Address Changes the Setup

 Around Folkston, the BBQ plan has to account for more than headcount.
-A tight load-in, busy sidewalks, nearby parking, or venue timing can all affect whether the cleanest setup is truck service, buffet service, or staffed service.
+A tight load-in, busy sidewalks, Nearby Parking, OR venue timing can all affect whether the cleanest setup is truck service, Service format staffed service.

 Outdoor anchors such as Rex Equestrian Park or Hidden Valley Park are useful because they change the setup conversation.
 The food may be the same, but weather, walking distance, and service placement can change the plan.